fusion-energy/paramak/docs/source/index.rst

    :height: 300
    :align: center

-Usage - Reactor object
+Usage - Reactor Object
 ----------------------

 A reactor object provides a container object for all Shape objects created, and allows operations to be performed on the whole collection of Shapes.

 .. code-block:: python

    import paramak

 Initiate a Reactor object and pass a list of all Shape objects to the shapes_and_components parameter.

 .. code-block:: python